eccentricdevotion/TARDIS/tips.md

 By default (if you have a multi-world plugin installed) the plugin sets up a special world called **TARDIS\_TimeVortex** that uses the TARDIS Interior Positioning System.
 This is similar to the many skyblock and plots plugins, in that the TARDIS (when created) is placed in the middle of a 1024 x 1024 block square plot.

-The T.I.P.S grid is 20 x 20 plots deep and wide, giving a total of 400 plots.
+By default the T.I.P.S grid is 20 x 20 plots deep and wide, giving a total of 400 plots.
 When a TARDIS is deleted, the free plot is reused.

+If you need more slots, change the `creation.tips_limit` config option to a multiple of 400.

 If WorldGuard is also installed on the server, the entire plot is made a protected region, with the Time Lord of the TARDIS its owner.
 Access to the region is set to DENY for other players, so travel between plots is stopped.
 When a Time Lord adds a companion, they are added as a region member.